themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 Remember that there are no hard and fast answers for any of this stuff.
 This field is changing every day, and new tools, technologies, and hacks come along regularly that could change your entire workflow.

-This is awesome, and hopefully why we started messing with this stuff.
+This is awesome, and hopefully it's the reason why we started messing with this stuff in the first place.
 Good luck, happy coding, and let us know if you run into any problems that a Google search can't help you solve.

 > {{ theme:partial src="aside-header" voice="potatowire" text="Until next week" }}
 >